⭠ back to development goals

 In 2004, the war was over and a team of volunteers was helping drill a well along the Robertsfield Highway.
 Nothing went right, and it was a long, frustrating process.

-When the team arrived, the pump was draped with drying laundry and the pump pad was parch dry.
-The chief greeted the team with a scowl instead of a smile, and angrily asked “Where have you been?
-Your pump has been spoiled for many months now and our children are getting sick from drinking the swamp water again!”
+To end the week on a positive note, the team decided to visit a village where a well had been drilled two years earlier.
+They envisioned being greeted by happy parents, playing children, and safe water flowing from the well.
+When the team arrived however, the pump was draped with drying laundry and the pad was parch dry.
+The chief greeted the team with a scowl, and angrily asked "Where have you been?
+Your pump has been spoiled for many months now and our children are getting sick from drinking the swamp water again!"

 Further discussion revealed that the villagers believed the pump belonged to Lifewater, not to them.
 They had no sense of ownership and felt like it was not their property.
-This was a watershed moment for Lifewater as the team realized that if they covered the entire cost of fixing the pump, it would be used until it broke and then sit spoiled until they came again.
+This was a watershed moment for Lifewater as the team realized that if they covered the entire cost of fixing the pump, it would be used until it broke and then sit until they came again.
 This was emergency relief rather than sustainable development.

-When the chief came back, he said the Lifewater plan to come back in four months was “no good.”
-Instead, the town would have the money saved in only one month, so they wanted the repair team to come back then!
+When the chief came back, he said the plan was "no good."
+Instead, the town would have the money saved in only one month and they wanted the repair team to come back then.

 When we came back and repaired the pump, the chief asked if his town could pay $20 in advance so when the pump broke again, the team could bring parts and fix it right away!
 This led to the start of a "pump insurance" program in Liberia that enables communities to pay an annual flat fee so Lifewater workers will quickly repair a well whenever it breaks.

-Target 4: Facilities built on community land (1 point)
+TARGET 4: Facilities built on community land

 In rural Kenya and Liberia, there were no problems with the communal nature of wells.
 Communities are based on social circles of support and the water clearly benefits everyone and is shared by all.